AustraliaCash/AustraliaCash-Core/INSTALL.md

 **testnet and regtest modes**

-Run with the `-testnet` option to run with "play dogecoins" on the test network, if you are testing multi-machine code that needs to operate across the internet.
+Run with the `-testnet` option to run with "play cyberdollars" on the test network, if you are testing multi-machine code that needs to operate across the internet.

 If you are testing something that can run on one machine, run with the `-regtest` option.